 Since Dr. Teitelbaum performs all the different types of mastopexy procedures in conjunction with a breast augmentation, he can help you sort through your options to find what will give you the result you want based on the shape of your breasts.
 If you are looking for exquisite, youth-enhancing results in a breast lift, Santa Monica based surgeon Dr. Teitelbaum is among your best choices.

-Dr. Teitelbaum will fit you with a compression garment, which is prescribed to minimize swelling and hasten your recovery.
+After your breast reduction in our Santa Monica surgical facility, Dr. Teitelbaum will fit you with a compression garment, which is prescribed to minimize swelling and hasten your recovery.
 While swelling, pain, discomfort and soreness are all to be expected to some degree, the doctor will make sure you are at peace, offering you pain medication as needed and desired.
 After one or two days, you will only need to take a few Tylenol to stay comfortable.